microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/OpenAI.md

 # Learning Plan Resources for Azure OpenAI

-> This document is under active development.
+> :memo: This document is under active development.
 Please check regularly for updates.

 ## Introduction
 Azure OpenAI is a collaboration between Microsoft Azure and OpenAI, a leading research organization in artificial intelligence.